 Effective August 31, 2022, the Company and Calu agreed to amend the terms of the Calu Loan whereby US\$144,088 of interest accrued as of June 30, 2022 was capitalized to the loan principal.
 Interest thereafter shall continue to accrue interest at a rate of 13.5% per annum and payment terms the remaining balance is payable in thirty-seven blended principal and interest payments to be made monthly commencing December 21, 2022.
-As a result of the amendment of terms, during the year ended December 31, 2022, the Company recognized a loss on the non-substantial modification in other income and expenses totaling \$23, impacting the valuation in relation to the Calu Loan.

-As part of the Trust Agreement (Note 11(b)), principal payments made to members of the Trust require settlement of overdue amounts owed to Trafigura prior to servicing debt obligations of other members of the Trust.
-Due to the temporary suspension of principal payments to Trafigura, principal and interest payments on the Calu Loan with a carrying value of US\$239,020 were overdue as at December 31, 2022 and Calu is contractually entitled to request for immediate payment of the loan.
-As such, the outstanding balance of the Calu Loan is presented as a current liability as at December 31, 2022.
-In February of 2023, the Company and Calu entered into a second amending agreement to remedy the overdue amounts and subsequently settled the full balance of the Calu Loan through the issuance of shares.
+As part of the Trust Agreement (Note 10(c)), principal payments made to members of the Trust require settlement of overdue amounts owed to Trafigura prior to servicing debt obligations of other members of the Trust.
+Due to the temporary suspension of principal payments to Trafigura, principal and interest payments on the Calu Loan with a carrying value of US\$239,020 were overdue as at March 31, 2023 and Calu is contractually entitled to request for immediate payment of the loan.
+As such, the outstanding balance of the Calu Loan is presented as a current liability as at March 31, 2023.
+In February of 2023, the Company and Calu entered into a second amending agreement to remedy the overdue amounts and subsequently settled the full balance of the Calu Loan through the issuance of 8,254,954 shares.

-As at December 31, 2022, the Company has a balance owing of \$3,561 under the Calu Loan which includes interest accrued during the year of \$415, of which \$123 was accrued during Q4-2022.
+As at March 31, 2023, the Company has a balance owing of \$nil under the Calu Loan.